 Archives: Payment Countries

-Romania’s payment landscape reflects a blend of traditional methods and a growing acceptance of digital payment solutions.
+Spain’s payment landscape reflects a mix of traditional and digital methods, with a growing preference for convenience and security.

 Rwanda’s payment landscape is characterized by a high level of mobile money adoption, with a strong presence of platforms like MTN Mobile Money and Airtel Money.
 Cash is still widely used for smaller transactions and in-store purchases.